 I was Keeper of the Museum Collections at the Royal Pharmaceutical Society from 2002 until 2011, where I headed the team responsible for collections of around 45,000 objects.
 During my time at the Society, I became author and editor of English Delftware Drug Jars: The collection of the Museum of the Royal Pharmaceutical Society (Pharmaceutical Press, 2006), co-author of Popular Medicines: An Illustrated History (Pharmaceutical Press, 2008), and co-author of Jacob Bell, A useful and honourable life (Friends of Woodbury Park Cemetery, 2010), alongside a wide range of articles on many aspects of pharmacy history.

-Since becoming a freelance curator and historian in 2009, my projects in addition to my role at the School of Pharmacy and Pharmaceutical Sciences, have included:
+As a freelance curator and historian since 2009, my projects in addition to my role at the School of Pharmacy and Pharmaceutical Sciences, have included:

 - transcription of 19th century nursing records for the Florence Nightingale Museum

 - work on the Victor Hoffbrand Collection of pharmaceutical delftware at the Royal College of Physicians Heritage Centre

 - various projects for the UCL School of Pharmacy including research for the centenary of FIP in 2012, and authoring The School of Pharmacy, University of London: Medicines, Science and Society 1842-2012 (Elsevier, 2013)

 - an online research guide for the RPS Museum

 - curator for the War, Art and Surgery exhibition at The Hunterian Museum, October 2014-February 2015

 - museum appraisal and options report for the Royal College of Obstetricians and Gynaecologists, 2015

 - curator for the "this vexed question": 500 years of women in medicine exhibition at the Royal College of Physicians Museum in 2017/18